 for an arbitrary function f.
 The fronts now evolve along a narrower path.
 As in the previous case, the corresponding vector field V is constant, radial and stationary.
 Concerning Maxwell’s equations such a wave cannot be modelled.
 The situation is even worse than the case, previously considered, of a global spherical front.
 In fact, we cannot cut a piece of wave without altering the magnitude of div(E).

 For the above reasons, the space of solutions obtainable with the classical Maxwell’s setting turns out to be extremely small.
 Removing the condition div(E)=0 allows for the inclusion of new families of electromagnetic emissions.
 In particular, photons can be incorporated in a classical field theory, with important consequences on the understanding of quantum phenomena.
+Of course, one cannot forget the condition div(E)=0 as if it did not exist.
+The change must be supported by a consistent change in the model equations.

 Finally, Hertzian sinusoidal waves satisfy the relation div(E)=0, hence they are solution of the whole set of Maxwell’s equations.
 However, the Poynting vectors evolve in a very strange manner and the rules of geometrical optics are totally disregarded.
 The last two movies show the evolution of the electric field E and the velocity vector field V (normalized Poynting vectors) in the case of the Hertzian wave.
 The information spreads along concentric spheres, but the behavior of the Poynting vectors is quite uncontrolled, especially in proximity of the vertical axis.
 By better examining these solutions, one discovers that the propagation fronts are topologically equivalent to toroids, hence they are not spheres.